 One of my colleagues is also my business partner and I wouldn’t have been able to start Difrnt without him.

 The courses with the field experts primarily thought me how to think and build a set of “mental frameworks” that can be used in various situations.
-Amongst many other learnings, that’s by far the most valuable thing I got from the faculty courses.
+Amongst many other learnings, that’s by far the most valuable thing I got from the university courses.

 If you were to do it again, what would you do differently?